About Council

 - Returning for reconsideration a bylaw, resolution or proceeding of Council;

-- Preserving order at Council meetings and deciding the points of order that may arise; and
+- Preserving order at Council meetings and deciding the points of order that may arise.

-Council is the governing body of the City of Delta and the custodian of its powers, duties, and functions, both legislative and administrative.
-The Community Charter specifies that the purpose of local government (which is defined as being Council) includes:
+City Council is the governing body of the City of Delta and the custodian of its powers, duties, and functions, both legislative and administrative.
+The Community Charter specifies that the purpose of local government, which is defined as being Council, includes:

 - Providing good government for its community;